VimDrones/Vimdrones-Docs/docs/designer.md

 **What is x qty, y qty, qty mean?** <br>

-qty represent the total quantity of your drone team <br>
+* qty represent the total quantity of your drone team <br>
-x qty and y qty define your a single block shape in ground, as the image shown below
+* x qty and y qty define your a single block shape in ground, as the image shown below
 ![Vimdrones Designer Drone Team Params](/static/drone-team-parms.png "Vimdrones Designer Drone Team Params")

-**what is the distance**
+**What is the distance**

 * Distance between two drones, the default value is 2m.

-**What we have after create drone team?**
+**What do we have after create drone team?**

 * drones Collection ([What is Collection?](https://docs.blender.org/manual/en/latest/scene_layout/collections/collections.html))
-* distance checker Collection(quick preview for min distance between drones)
+* distance checker Collection (quick preview for min distance between drones)
 * effectors Collection
 * Begin Scene Collection
 * End Scene Collection

+    **Pay attention:**

+* Please keep the Collection name & Object name in default

 **How to set the LED glow strength?**